weirdfisshes/mailing/README.md

 - send messages.
 ```

-If the request failed, it will be postponed.
+If the request fails, it will be postponed.

 ### Getting started